webprofusion/certify-docs/docs/dns/providers/certifydns.md

 ## Using Certify DNS with other acme-dns compatible clients
 - Once activated on your https://certifytheweb.com account as special URL will be shown under the License Keys tab.
 This passes your license key info as basic credentials to the Certify DNS service.
 - Follow the normal instructions for your acme-dns client, using the provided URL as the base URL for the acme-dns service.

+### Example: Certbot with acme-dns-auth.py (linux)
+- Install Certbot and download acme-dns-auth.py (https://github.com/joohoi/acme-dns-certbot-joohoi)
+- Update acme-dns-auth.py to set `ACMEDNS_URL = "https://<your key credentials>@certify-dns.certifytheweb.com"`.
+Your url with credentials if found on your certifytheweb.com License Keys tab when Certify DNS is enabled.
+- Run certbot with the required auth hook, e.g.:
+`sudo certbot certonly --manual --manual-auth-hook /etc/letsencrypt/acme-dns-auth.py --preferred-challenges dns --debug-challenges  -d www.example.com`
+- On first run you will be prompted to create a specific CNAME in your domains DNS after registration completes.

 ## Troubleshooting

 If the error in the app is `NXDOMAIN for _acme-challenge...` , the Certificate Authority has been unable to find or follow the CNAME you have configured in your DNS.